Blog Guest Writers Guidelines

 Even if you are an attorney, do not give legal advice, unless we have invited you to write your expert opinion on a particular issue.

 Its fine to talk about what you saw and felt at the gay pride parade, good or bad, or what you experienced as the spouse of someone who was part of an ex-gay program, but do not make political endorsements or defame political groups.
 As a not-for-profit organization, we are prohibited from making political endorsements.

 We have taken public positions on same sex marriage and reparative therapies, however, those issues are not the focus of this blog, unless your article is about the personal effect those things may have on you as a Straight Spouse.
 Likewise, we’ve published articles about Straight Spouse’s personal experiences with their churches and faith communities, but do not endorse or condemn certain churches or religions, or attempt to convert anyone.

 If your article is an opinion piece that we have requested, we may publish it with an acknowledgement that opinions are the author’s own and do not necessarily reflect the views of the Straight Spouse Network.

-If you have any questions, please contact the Straight Spouse Network Communications Director, Janet McMonagle, email@example.com
+If you have any questions, or to submit an article for consideration, please contact the Straight Spouse Network Communications Director, Janet McMonagle, firstname.lastname@example.org